 The Haas School of Business owes its existence to visionaries, teachers, and gold rush pioneers who gave birth to a burgeoning field of study in the U.S. and established the nation’s second oldest business school, and the first at a public university.

 To this day, Haas graduates blaze new trails as they embody the school’s four Defining Leadership Principles: Question the Status Quo, Confidence without Attitude, Students Always, and Beyond Yourself.
-Its faculty is known for Nobel-Prize winning research and economic and management insights that benefit governments and firms worldwide.The school’s six degree programs consistently ranks among the top business schools in the world.
+Its faculty is known for Nobel-Prize winning research and economic and management insights that benefit governments and firms worldwide.The school’s six degree programs consistently rank among the top business programs in the world.

 Next: Women of Influence